 The self-signed certificates described in the following steps create security warnings in various browsers, as an out-of-date SHA-1 based encryption is used.
 Use certificates with SHA2 / 256 encryption for productive use.

 - Generate the certificate.

-In the next step you have to bind the certificate to the site.
+The next step is to bind the certificate to the website.

 Bind a certificate to a site